wp-plugins/wpsc-support-tickets/readme.txt

 * Added: the ability for users to reply by email
 * Added: the ability to search through ticket content (backend always, frontend on public guest enabled blogs.)
 * Updated: Added randomized addition to filenames & updated the file upload presentation (added 4.9.29 if you turn on beta testing)

+= 4.9.45 =
+* Fixed: Patched a few 404 issues with images in the admin panel
+* Added: Created a new setting for changing the text of the Create New Ticket button.
+* Updated: Slight admin UI adjustment

 = 4.9.44 =
 * Fixed: UTF8 and other non-latin characters should now work properly with the new departments system